-This example program makes the robot (Figure 11.1) move the black wheel hub stacks around forever.
-The robot arm will first initialize and then start moving the hubs around.
+This example program makes the robot arm (Figure 11.1) move the black wheel hub stacks around forever.
+The robot arm will first initialise and then start moving the hubs around.

-You can find building instructions for the robot on the LEGO Education website.
+You can find building instructions for the robot arm on the LEGO® Education website.

-Tip: When building the robot, reverse the orientation of the EV3 Brick such that the microSD card is easily accessible.
+Tip: When you're building the robot, reverse the orientation of the EV3 Brick so that the micro SD card is easily accessible.